Leodegario History, Family Crest & Coats of Arms

 Early Notables of the Leodegario family (pre 1700)

-More information is included under the topic Early Leodegario Notables in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) are included under the topic Early Leodegario Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Leodegario family to Ireland